kptdev/kpt/docs/ROADMAP.md

 resources in the package by selecting them on the basis of GVKNN(Group, Version, Kind, Name, Namespace), package-path, file path etc. For example, set work-load identity annotation on all Kubernetes Service Account resources in this package.
 Here is the documentation for list of available selectors for [render] and [eval].
+Available in [v1.0.0-beta.7]+ versions of kpt.
 More selectors will be added incrementally.

 ## In Progress